raspberrypilearning/flappy-astronaut/worksheet.md

 ## Threading

-So that has a single column scrolling across the matrix, but only one at a time.
+Now we have a single column scrolling across the matrix, but what if we wanted to display more than one column at a time?
 It would be possible to alter the `draw_column` function to produce more than one column, but it is easier to have the same function called several times.

-The problem is that at the moment, the program has to wait for a function to finish, before it can be called again.
-It is possible to over come this problem by using `threading`.
+The problem is that, at the moment, the program has to wait for a function to finish before it can be called again.
+It is possible to overcome this problem by using **threading**.

-`Threading` allows you to call a function in a way that doesn't block the rest of your program, meaning that the `draw_column()` function can be called several times in a row.
+Threading allows you to call a function in a way that doesn't block the rest of your program, meaning that the `draw_column()` function can be called several times in a row.

 1. First you'll need the `Thread` function.
 At the top of your program add in a line to import it.